Science-for-Nature-and-People/soc-twitter/README.md

-# [SNAPP Soil Organic Carbon] Tweet Parsing and Analysis
+# SNAPP Soil Organic Carbon -- Tweet Parsing and Analysis

 This repository contains several scripts developed to process Twitter data to investigate how soil organic content and health are related.